prakashreddy5155/OasisInfoByteProjects/README.md

 # OasisInfoByteProjects
-This Repository is about my Internship Tasks Alloted by OasisInfoByte
+This repository contains my Internship Tasks Alloted to me by OasisInfoByte